Academic Symphony Orchestra of the Lviv Philharmonic: History

 For a long time, the Lviv Philharmonic did not have its own orchestra.
-Its director Leopold Litinsky made an attempt to create such a group from among the best musicians of military orchestras of several local infantry regiments, which continued the concert activities of the Philharmonic in 1903-1904.
+Its director Leopold Litinsky made an attempt to create such a group from among the best musicians of military orchestras of several local infantry regiments, which continued the concert activities of the Philharmonic in 1903–1904.
 In the following years, touring orchestras primarily performed in Lviv.

-During 1919-1939, the symphony orchestra of the GMT Conservatory remained practically the only permanent orchestra in Lviv.
-From time to time, a large symphony orchestra of the Polish Union of Musicians, organized in 1921 and consisting of 106 instrumentalists, performed under the auspices of the Lviv Philharmonic and M. Türk’s Concert Bureau (it united performers from the GMT and the City Theater and operated until 1924).
-His programs were prepared by Bronislaw Wolfstal, Adam Soltis and Alfred Stadler, Milan Zuna.

-During this period, in particular in the concert season of 1931-1932, due to the economic crisis, the musical departments of the City Theater were disbanded.
-The musicians joined the orchestra of the "Society of music and opera lovers," starting their own concert activities with a series of symphony concerts.
+During 1919 to 1939, the symphony orchestra of the GMT Conservatory remained practically the only permanent orchestra in Lviv.
+From time to time, a large symphony orchestra of the Polish Union of Musicians, organized in 1921 and consisting of 106 instrumentalists, performed under the auspices of the Lviv Philharmonic and M. Türk’s Concert Bureau (it united performers from the GMT and the City Theatre and operated until 1924).
+His programs were prepared by Bronislaw Wolfstal, Adam Soltis, Alfred Stadler, and Milan Zuna.
+During this period, in particular in the concert season of 1931–1932, due to the economic crisis, the musical departments of the City Theatre were disbanded.
+The musicians joined the orchestra of the Society of Music and Opera Lovers, starting their own concert activities with a series of symphony concerts.

 With the arrival of Soviet power, in December 1939, came the Resolution of the Council of People's Commissars of the USSR of December 19, 1939, concerning the organization of cultural and artistic institutions in six newly formed western regions of Ukraine and the reorganization of art institutions and educational institutions by the Soviet People's Commissar and the Central Committee of the Communist Party according to which it was planned to create in Lviv a state regional philharmonic with a symphony orchestra, and a Ukrainian choir, with a variety sector and soloists.
 The symphony orchestra was formed under the regional radio committee.
-The band first performed on December 20, 1939 under the guidance of Isaac Pain, a 27-year-old conductor, a graduate of the Kiev Conservatory.
+The band first performed on December 20, 1939, under the guidance of Isaac Pain, a 27-year-old conductor, a graduate of the Kiev Conservatory.
 In early 1940, this orchestra was reorganized into the Symphony Orchestra of the Lviv State Regional Philharmonic.
 It was headed by Isaac Pain.
 Lviv conductor and composer Mykola Kolessa was also invited to work in the orchestra.
-During the German occupation, in 1941-1944, the Philharmonic Hall did not operate.
+During the German occupation, 1941 to 1944, the Philharmonic Hall did not operate.
 In the post-war period, the orchestra had to be assembled anew, which happened with the joint efforts of Isaac Pain, Dionysius Khabal, Nestor Gornitsky and Mykola Kolessa.
 The team resumed its work in August 1944.
-The first concerts featured works by Stanyslav Lyudkevych, Vasyl Barvinsky, Mykola Lysenko, Stanisław Moniuszko, Camille Saint-Saens, Pyotr Tchaikovsky, and Karl Maria von Weber.
+The first concerts featured works by Stanyslav Lyudkevych, Vasyl Barvinsky, Mykola Lysenko, Stanisław Moniuszko, Saint-Saëns, Tchaikovsky, and Carl Maria von Weber.